Membership

 1. Attend the GS Inquirer’s Class (date TBD)

 This two-session class (on Friday evening and Sunday afternoon) allows you to learn about Good Shepherd's values, beliefs, goals, and history.
 You don't have to join the church after attending the class, but the class is required for membership.
 Dinner is provided on Friday evening; childcare can also be provided if necessary.
-Click here to register.
+The date of the next class will be announced soon.

 2. Review the Membership Vows